dani-abou/BulkiV2/README.md

 - Integrate Stripe as our payment gateway
 - Make 'What we do' page
 - Finish account info pages
+- Integrate Algolia search engine into catalog
+- Shift as many static pages to SSR

 ## Running